IQSS/dataverse/doc/Sphinx/source/User/dataverse-management.rst

 Edit Dataverse
 =================

-Use "Edit Dataverse" to change the name, description, contact email and alias of your dataverse.

 To edit your Dataverse, navigate to your Dataverse homepage and select the "Edit Dataverse" button.

-In *Edit Info* you can modify:

--  Host Dataverse - Edit under which Host Dataverse this dataverse will belong to.
--  Affiliation - Edit your institutional identity.
--  Dataverse Name - Edit the title for your dataverse, which appears on your dataverse home page.
-There are no naming restrictions.
--  Dataverse Alias - Edit your dataverse's URL.
-Special characters (~,\`, !, @, #, $, %, ^, &, and \*) and spaces are not allowed.
-   **Note**: if you change the Dataverse Alias field, the URL for your Dataverse changes (http//.../dv/'alias'), which affects links to this page.
--  Description - Edit the text that appears beside the name of your dataverse on the homepage.
+- *General Information*: edit name, host dataverse, alias, email, description, and affilitation for your dataverse.
+- *Roles + Permissions* for this particular dataverse
+- Setup: Edit the Metadata elements and Facets you want to associate with your dataverse.
+Note: facets will appear in the order shown on the list.

 Publish Your Dataverse
 =================================================================

-To publish your dataverse:

-Select *Publish* from the drop-down list when your dataverse is ready to go public. *Please note that once you publish your dataverse you cannot un-publish it.*
+Once your dataverse is ready to go public, go to your dataverse page, click on the "Private" button on the right hand side of the page which should indicate:
+"This dataverse is Private.
+To make it public click 'Publish dataverse' link."
+*Important Note*: Once this dataverse is made public it can no longer be un-published.

+.. |image1| image:: ./img/Dataverses-Datasets.png